The Stunning Mugua River Gorge

 Well off the beaten path, the Miyawan River is another nearby jewel of Hualien.
 With turquoise swimming holes aplenty and the secret Rainbow Falls trail, the Miyawan is a wonderful place to visit year round.

-Speaking of waterfalls, there are so many amazing waterfalls in the Hualien area.
-Among them is the stunning Zimu Falls.
-Lying off a little trail near the aboriginal village of Tongmen, at Zimu you can find more blue swimming holes, only this time with a gorgeous waterfall to accompany them!
+Speaking of waterfalls, there are so many amazing waterfalls in the Hualien area, and among them is the stunning Zimu Falls.
+Lying off a little trail near the aboriginal village of Tongmen, at Zimu you can find numerous blue swimming holes, only this time with a gorgeous waterfall to accompany them!

 Tongmen & Wunlan

-There are two aboriginal villages in and around the Mugua River Gorge.
-The villages of Tongmen & Wunlan.
+The aboriginal villages of Tongmen & Wunlan also lie deep withing the Mugua River Gorge.
 While Tongmen is famous for its hand crafted Truku Machetes, Wunlan is famous for its traditional longbow archery!
 Maybe if you’re lucky, you can catch an archery competition while you’re there or even have a chance to try a traditional wooden longbow yourself.